paitiewfrance/paitiewfrance.github.io/tour-provence/the-french-riviera-by-the-seaside.md

 ### Day 8: Nice

-Dinner and night in Nice
+Dinner and night in Nice.

 ### Day 9: Monte-Carlo - Eze